 – William Gray, Luther Pendragon

-April 4, 2019 – the London Market Group (LMG) unveiled the next stage of its work to take advantage of new trading opportunities that may emerge in post-Brexit world.
+April 4, 2019 – the London Market Group unveiled the next stage of its work to take advantage of new trading opportunities that may emerge in post-Brexit world.
 These fall broadly in two categories: working with the UK government on formal trade negotiations and dialogues as well as activity to promote the market.

 The London Market can play a critical role in supporting the economic development of countries across the world, growing trade in existing markets and opening new ones.

-The LMG has identified a number of priority markets that it will seek to work on with the Treasury and the Department of International Trade.
+The London Market Group has identified a number of priority markets that it will seek to work on with the Treasury and the Department of International Trade.
 Some of this will clearly depend on the Brexit discussions which are currently ongoing, but we feel we can make progress now using many of the existing trade fora.
 Our target markets include the US, Switzerland, ASEAN, Latin America and the MENA countries.
 We would like the UK Government to develop an approach to third countries that seeks to liberalise access to such markets.
 Using its embassies, consulates, and the many trade discussions and dialogues it is having, the UK Government can also help London to promote insurance and support the message that it helps foster sustainable economic and social development.”

-With a new UK government in place, the LMG will be once again reaching out to ministers and officials to ensure they understand the implications of a “no deal” to the London insurance market – as well as highlighting the features the market would look for in any trade agreement.
+We continue to reach out to ministers and officials to ensure they understand the implications of a “no deal” to the London insurance market – as well as highlighting the features the market would look for in any trade agreement.

 We have built up a strong relationships with Westminster and Whitehall in the last few years, and many of them now understand the importance of the London insurance market to UK plc.
 We are still seizing the opportunity to reach out to new Ministers so they know what the market is looking for in our future relationship with the EU in each possible scenario.
-We will continue to ensure that the market’s voice is heard on Brexit.
+We are committed to ensure that the market’s voice is heard on Brexit.

 - Continue to work with the Government on the UK’s future trading relationship with Switzerland.
 We have brought the industry together to build a consensus regarding the requirements for the London Market in a potential new trading arrangement with Switzerland.
 These have been fed into the Government’s Swiss Global Financial Partnership.
 To view our latest positioning paper on Switzerland please download the document London Market Group-Building Trade Links With Switzerland.